graphprotocol/docs/pages/en/developer/publish-subgraph.mdx

 ### Updating metadata for a published subgraph

 Once your subgraph has been published to the decentralized network, you can modify the metadata at any time by making the update in the Subgraph Studio dashboard of the subgraph.
-After saving the changes and publishing your updates to the network, they will be reflected in the Graph Explorer.
+After saving the changes and publishing your updates to the network, they will be reflected in The Graph Explorer.
 This won’t create a new version, as your deployment hasn’t changed.